UrsulaK/k_nearest_neighbors/README.md

 2. The KNNWithNormalization.java and the Entry.java

-  Here the knn class has become a little more abstract, the data is loaded from a file and an entry can have an arbitrary amount of attributes and types.
+  Here the knn class has become a little more abstract, the data is loaded from a file and an entry can have an arbitrary amount of attributes.
 Furthermore it works with normalization.